akzaidi/spark_nyc_taxi/2-data-transforms.md

 rxOptions(reportProgress = 3) # reduces the amount of output RevoScaleR produces
 ```

-## Summarizing XDF Data

-Dealing with data in distributed storage and programming with concurrent systems often requires learning complicated new paradigms and techniques.
-Statisticans and data scientists familiar wtih R are unlikely to have much experience with such systems.
-Forutnatley, tthe `RevoScaleR` package abstracts away the difficult portions of distributed computation and allows the user to focus on building R code that can be automatically deployed in distributed environments.

-As we will see in this module, we can reuse the majority of the code we developed in the previous sections that was meant to run locally, and have it deploy automagically in our new Spark environment. `RevoScaleR` will automatically transfer the computation from a single local machine to a network of concurrent systems.

 ## Set Up HDFS Paths and Spark Context